Herts & Essex Border Ecumenical Area (HAEBEA)

 All the helpers at STARS are DBS checked.

-Everyone is welcome, and if you would like more details please contact Alison Brand on 01279 315405 or
+Everyone is welcome, and if you would like more details please contact Alison Brand on 01279

-St. Andrew's Sunday Club
+St. Andrew's Youth Church

 are valued as part of the Church of today, not just of the future.